MenuDocs/erela.js/guides/basics.md

 // Initiate both main classes
 const client = new Client();

+// Define some options for the node const nodes = [
+  {
+    host: "localhost",
+    password: "youshallnotpass",
+    port: 2333,
+  }
+];

 // Assign Manager to the client variable client.manager = new Manager({
+  // The nodes to connect to, optional if using default lavalink options nodes,
   // Automatically play the next track
   autoPlay: true,
   // Method to send voice data to Discord